• Welcome!

 • perhaps because our society needs to see a, simpler alternative way of life....

-• perhaps because the mainstream churches need to see a simpler alternative way of Christian life....smaller, poorer, non-clerical yet real...
+• perhaps because the mainstream churches need to see a simpler alternative way of supporting human life....smaller, poorer, non-clerical, non-judgemental, yet real...

 • perhaps because the pursuit of wealth, social status and pleasure which are the current social values, need to be counter balanced... gently -yet with strength.